How to enable NUMA-Aware

 PrimoCache Pro and Server have added a new feature called NUMA-Aware since v4.0 to better support NUMA computers.
 If NUMA-Aware is not turned on, Windows will randomly allocate the memory required by the L1 cache from a NUMA node, which will cause the following two problems: 1) Too much memory is occupied from this node, and other applications may report errors due to insufficient memory on this node; 2) Programs running on other nodes are always relatively slow when accessing the L1 cache.
 With NUMA-Aware, PrimoCache is aware of the NUMA topology and requests the memory from each NUMA node in a balanced manner to avoid the above problems.

 By default, PrimoCache NUMA-Aware is turned off.
 For non-NUMA computers, this feature does not need to be turned on.
-For NUMA computers, if you want to enable this feature, enter the command in the CLI environment: rxpcc set NumaAware 1, and then restart the computer to apply the change.
+For NUMA computers, if you want to enable this feature, you can follow the instructions below.

-To turn off NUMA-Aware, run the CLI command: rxpcc set NumaAware 0, and then restart the computer.
+To turn off NUMA-Aware, enter the command:

 For detailed information about the CLI commands, please refer to PrimoCache CLI Overview.